-To graduate with honors from the group major in Peace and Conflict Studies, students must enroll in the two-semester honors seminar, IAS H102 (fall only) and PACS H195 (spring only), and must obtain GPAs of 3.6 in the major and 3.5 in overall university coursework.
+To graduate with honors from the group major in Peace and Conflict Studies, students must enroll in the two-semester honors seminar, IAS H102 Scope and Methods of Research in International and Area Studies (fall only) and PACS H195 (spring only), and must obtain GPAs of 3.6 in the major and 3.5 in overall university coursework.
 The honors seminar (PACS H195) is taken in addition to a student's regular coursework for fulfilling requirements for the major and culminates in the writing of a senior thesis.
-The thesis is read by the PACS H195 instructor and at least one other faculty member who is selected by the student in consultation with the thesis instructor.
-Eligibility for participating in the Honors Program is determined in the IAS office.
+The thesis is read by the PACS H195 instructor and at least one other faculty member who is selected by the student in consultation with the thesis class instructor.
+Eligibility for participating in the honors program is determined in the IAS office.
 Note: There is no guarantee that students accepted into the honors program will graduate with honors.
 Honors recommendations are made after graduation and are based on a number of factors including (but not limited to) major GPA, grades received for IAS H102 and PACS H195, and faculty adviser recommendations.